 From: Robert Sparnaaij <email@example.com> on behalf of Robert Sparnaaij <firstname.lastname@example.org>

-Until support is being added for this, you can add a Send Only POP3 account for the alias in Outlook.
+To still be able to send as such an alias, you can add a Send Only POP3 account for the alias in Outlook.
 For this, you must use the SMTP server settings of the provider hosting the email address.
-These are the same server details that you used to set up the Connected Account in Outlook.com.

 Once you’ve added the account in Outlook, the address will show above the first line in the From dropdown list.
 When you select this address, your emails will actually be sent out with your alias and not “on behalf of”.